miguellpcs/miguellpcs/README.md

 -->
 ## Profissional Information:

-- My name is Miguel Cruz, I'm 23 years old.
+- My name is Miguel Cruz, I'm 24 years old.
 I was born in Recife - PE, Brazil.  :beach_umbrella:

-- I'm at the last semester of Computer Engineering bachelor at Cin - UFPE and planning to start my Master degree in jan/2022 in Computational Photography/Deep Learning.
+- I have a bachelor in Computer Engineering at Cin - UFPE and studying on Master degree in Computational Photography/Deep Learning.
-I'm currently researcher at Motorola (Lenovo).
+I'm currently researcher at Motorola (Lenovo) and Working as a Software Engineer focusing in Mathematical Optimization at FCxLabs.

 - I've worked in projects involving Embedded Systems, Hardware and Software Engineering (Fuzzing).
 - I'm currently working with projects involving Deep Learning, Signals and Pattern Recognition.
 More specifically applied to Image, Computational Photography and  Audio.
 I also study Logic, Philosophy, Theory of Computation, Algorithms, Calculus and Analysis by myself.